mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

 This work is a process, a series of experiments, an expedition.
 A dense documentation and reflection of my personal experience how I work with the Internet.

-What happened, out of pure necessity, I got (partly) analog.
-I documented everything in blocks of assets in form of knowledge and references on post-its and cards.
-The interfaces and applications are not good enough!

-### Init
-In April 2018 I made an early Twitter experiment and deconstructed articles into tweet-sized blocks.

-So I started the “xResearch” blog on my website in august 2018, summarizing my daily findings and thoughts on my practice and approaches.
-It is mostly about the complexity problem, information overload and how I try to handle it.
-Back then, I thought my graduation project would be some sort of research tool for managing and archiving web-based data.
-But there were alway problems of keeping the references while taking notes and transcribing videos.
-I quit writing “publicly” after two weeks. throughout the next 6 weeks, I tracked what every topic, every video, that crossed my screen long enough to see, what I am actually looking for.
-I compressed them into the major themes and topics as well as into “personal” and “institutional” categories.
-Bottomline is, I am somehow obsessed with databases and knowledge management.

-The main problem was and still is interoperability.

-I read "the craft of research" and closed the book at the sentence "don't use the internet."
-No answers here.

-How to „write“ documents?
-How to „document“ the process?

-Notion is great but it is for the end user or teams.
-But what if you would help to archive the web (as long as you need it) for others while you use it?

-I thought the initial “research tool” was on the application layer, but actually it is one layer below, how files are structured and stored, prepared and edited.
-The “actual tool” is the self-describing structure itself which is then application independent and can be used by “open-tools”

 ### Messy Process, Well Documented